 - Compatibility with third-party streaming services such as Vimeo, YouTube, Living As One, Stream Monkey, Lightcast Media, and Restream

 - Real-time, automatic chat translations with more than 100 languages

-Church Online Platform is free to get started for congregations of all sizes.
+Church Online Platform is easy to get started for congregations of all sizes.
 This even includes a world-class help desk to assist churches with getting their live streams up and running while troubleshooting any issues along the way.